miracle-hf/ChannelMonitor/README.md

 - db_dsn: Database DSN string, the format varies by database type.
 Examples below
 - base_url: The base URL for OneAPI/NewAPI/OneHub.
 If using host mode, you can directly use http://localhost:3000.
 Currently, only OneHub requires this field.
 - system_token: System token, currently only required for OneHub.
+- uptime-kuma: Configuration for Uptime Kuma.
+The status can be `enabled` or `disabled`.
+The model_url and channel_url are the availability Push URLs for models and channels.

 ### MySQL